 I’m going to use our TranslatePress plugin to get the job done – most of these tasks you can carry out using the free version of the plugin.

-For starters, here’s how to install and configure the plugin:
+So, for starters, here’s how to install and configure the plugin:

-Installing TranslatePress and getting it running
+Installing TranslatePress and Getting it Running

 TranslatePress can be installed like any other free WordPress plugin.
 Go to your WordPress dashboard, then into Plugins → Add New and enter